chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 You can see that the definition of **value** is a bit vague but it'll make sense soon.

-## I'VE BEEN PROMISED GOLD AND THAT'S ALL YOUR INNOVATION???
+## YOU PROMISED GOLD AND THAT'S ALL YOUR INNOVATION???

 Hold on, cowboy.
 I've only started.